bevyengine/bevy/.github/ISSUE_TEMPLATE/bug_report.md

 ## What went wrong

-If it's not immediately obvious:
+If it's not clear:

-- what where you expecting?
+- what were you expecting?
 - what actually happened?

 ## Additional information